chtheitmmmmm/chatserver/README.md

 Before start, don't forget to have look on `./project.config.json`, in which the root field expected to be specified in advance, or your server would be annoyed that it cannot find the database.

+You need to create a file named 'zhanghao.txt' which is descriped in the above JSON file right under this root.

 ## npm
 You can type
 ```shell